 Side sleepers will be most comfortable on a firm or extra-firm pillow.
 Softer pillow types like down tend to collapse under the weight of your head during the night.
 This loss of support will cause your head and neck to bend downwards, resulting in unnecessary strains that can lead to neck or back pain.

 Additionally, side sleepers are advised to use a high loft (thick) pillow.
 This is simply because there is more space to fill between your head and the mattress when on your side than when on your back or stomach.

 What are the best firm pillows for side sleepers?

 Some pillows are adjustable and allow fill to be added or removed from a zippered case.
 Adjustable types are most often filled with buckwheat hulls or similar materials that are easily removed or added to a pillow’s case (this won’t work with most latex or down pillows).
 If you’ve decided on an adjustable pillow, you’ll be able to dial in the loft (thickness) exactly to your preference.
-With non-adjustable types you’ll need to be a little more discerning in your purchase to be sure you’ve got the proper loft and firmness to suit your preferences.
+With non-adjustable types you’ll need to be a little more discerning in your purchase to be sure you’ve got the proper loft to suit your preferences.